 - Pelvic Floor Physical Therapy: Working with a physical therapist or health care provider who specializes in the pelvic floor muscles can help you learn to strengthen and control the muscles involved in urination.
 One type of exercise to strengthen the pelvic floor is called a Kegel.

-- Medicines: These relieve the frequent urges by blocking the nerve that signals your bladder to contract too soon.
+- Medications: These relieve the frequent urges by blocking the nerve that signals your bladder to contract too soon.

 - Injections of botulinum toxin (BOTOX®) into the bladder muscle to keep it from contracting too often.
 This treatment wears off and will need to be repeated in 6-9 months

 What is considered a normal number of times to urinate in a day?